DWAQ-DTV

 DWAQ-DTV (channels 39, 43 and 44) was a television station in Metro Manila, Philippines, serving as the flagship of the religious channel SMNI.
 Owned and operated by Swara Sug Media Corporation, the station maintained studios at the ACQ Tower, Sta.
 Rita Street, Barangay Guadalupe Nuevo, Makati and a hybrid digital transmitting facility at KJC Compound, Barangay Sauyo, Novaliches, Quezon City.

 History

-As Net39/ETV 39
+As Net 39/ETV 39

 On 27 July 1999, the station began its operations on a test broadcast phase as "Net 39" under the Eagle Broadcasting Corporation, the predecessor of Net 25.

 In 2000, it was acquired by Masawa Broadcasting Corporation and became ETV 39.
 The network attempted to become the first free-to-air gambling channel on UHF with the nightly Bingo Pilipino draws.
 It also aired music videos and infomercials for the Sydney Olympics 2000.
 However, it fizzled out in 2001 as former President Joseph Estrada banned its draws in response to public clamor.